GeorgSchenzel/pose-detector/readme.md

 Utility scripts for easy serving and benchmarking.

 ## Installation
 Installation can be done with pip.
-Optionally a virtual pip environment can be setup with:
+Optionally a virtual pip environment can be set up with:
 ```
 $ python -m venv env
 $ source env/bin/activate